provenance-io/provenance/CONTRIBUTING.md

 ### PR Targeting

-All feature additions and bug fixes target `main`.
+All changes should target `main`.
-If a feature of fix is needed in a release branch, it should first be PRed to `main` then be cherry picked and PRed to the release branch.
+If a change is needed in a release branch, it should first be PRed to `main` then be cherry-picked and re-PRed to the release branch.

 ### Development Procedure